Purpose of Payment/Benefit

-Subject to legislation, the scheme will be closed to new registrations from 1 March 2014.
+The scheme will be closed to new registrations from 1 July 2014.
 People who are already registered in the scheme will not be affected by this change.
 Those who are eligible can continue to lodge applications to register up until the date of closure.

 People should ensure that they are fully informed and can decide whether or not it is to their advantage to participate in the scheme.
 Some people may be better off receiving a part-rate pension and the Work Bonus while they continue to work.

 People who register within 13 weeks of becoming qualified for Age Pension automatically have their registration backdated to when they first qualify for Age Pension.
 People who register outside the 13 weeks generally have their registration start from the date they apply unless special circumstances exist.

 To receive a pension bonus, a person must work a minimum of 12 months from the date of registration and complete at least 960 hours of paid work in this and any subsequent years.
 This is an average of 20 hours each week for 48 weeks each year.
 For couples, only one person need pass the work test.
 At least 640 hours of the required 960 hours must be performed within Australia.